 Our most popular list on Foursquare is our Abandoned NYC list.
 These are Untapped Cities’ favorite abandoned spots in New York City and the surrounding area.
 Some are break-in-able, some open to the public, some only for the intrepid.
 It features some great summer escapes like Fort Totten, Dead Horse Bay and Bannerman’s Island, as well as some great winter expeditions.
 Some places are harder to access, like Glenwood Power Plant and the Gowanus Batcave (both of which have recently been closed off for gutting/renovation, North Brother Island, and some of the abandoned theaters.

-In no particular order, here’s a sampling from our Foursquare Abandoned NYC list:
+Here’s a sampling from our Abandoned NYC list:

 Hiding in plain sight, the abandoned South Side Hospitals on Ellis Island were one of the largest public health undertakings in US history.
 While Ellis Island has become one of New York City’s top tourist attractions, drawing over two million visitors per year, the 22-building South Side hospital complex is hidden in plain sight, just to the left of disembarking passengers headed towards the Great Hall.
 After immigration restriction laws shut down Ellis Island as a port of entry, the complex was left to decay for nearly 60 years.
 Looking at its desolate, skeletal frame now, it’s difficult to imagine that it was once the standard for United States medical care and one of the largest public health undertakings in American history.
 See more photographs of the amazing buildings and crumbling interiors.

 If you’re interested in visiting the space, we just announced our 2018 tour dates for the abandoned hospital.
 On this unique exploration, guided by a Save Ellis Island docent, you’ll visit the contagious disease wards, the autopsy rooms and have exclusive access to places usually closed to the public.